CommanderPaul/simpleHTML/README.md

-# simpleHTML
+# Test Repo
-html for testing kubernetes gitRepo volume type
+repo for testing